Landscape architects: job role explained

 - help to protect and conserve the environment

 - deal with clients and work alongside other construction professionals.

 Landscape architects tend to work for specialist landscape architectural practices, environmental consultancies, transport planners and large engineering consultancies.
 There are also a few vacancies in the public sector.

 - You are creative.

 - You are good at art and biology.

 - You want to help protect the environment.

 To become a landscape architect, you need to study a degree approved by the Landscape Institute.
-This is usually a four-year landscape architecture undergraduate degree, but you can study a one- or two-year postgraduate degree instead if your undergraduate degree is in a subject such as art and design, geography, the environmental sciences, engineering, biology or horticulture.
+This is usually a three-year undergraduate degree plus a one-year postgraduate diploma in landscape architecture.
+But you can study a one- or two-year postgraduate degree instead if your undergraduate degree is in a subject such as art and design, geography, the environmental sciences, engineering, biology or horticulture.